Wolf in Sheep’s Clothing

 Or in the words of a person on a very educational and classy show, Jersey Shore, “You do you, and I’ll do me.”

-3 thoughts on “Wolf in Sheep’s Clothing
+3 responses to “Wolf in Sheep’s Clothing”

-1. I decided to check out wordpress and, I think I like it.
+I decided to check out wordpress and, I think I like it.

 First of all, I really like the picture.